 In addition to Margarita Mondays, the Goop will host regular special events throughout its limited run.
 Keep tabs on the shop’s events site for the Goop scoop on everything from local designer trunk shows to family-friendly activities and workshops made for a girls’ night out.
-First up on the agenda is a “no-makeup makeup” class on April 17; for 50 bucks a pop, you can learn the basics of natural-looking beauty from beauty pros.

 If you want to make a Goop-approved day out of it, check out this guide to Gwyneth & co.’s favorite spots around Dallas.

 This article was originally published in April 2018.